BetweenWalls/PD2-Converter/README.md

 To use, run PD2-Converter.exe (in *src\main*).
 Character/stash files will be read from the input folder (*src\main\input*) and saved in the output folder (*src\main\output*).

+If you want to revert to an older version of PD2 for whatever reason, you can replace your game files with the versions included in the Patches folder.

+### Feedback

 If you encounter bugs, let me know on reddit ([u/BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls)) or discord (@BetweenWalls#2390), or just submit an issue here.

 **Note:** There is currently an issue that prevents vanilla & season 1 files with *Standard of Heroes* from being converted.